Akil Mark Koci

-Akil Mark Koci is a Kosovar Albanian composer and music writer.
+Akil Mark Koci (born 1936) is a Kosovar Albanian composer and music writer.

 Education

 Koci was born in 1936 in Prizren, Kingdom of Yugoslavia (in today's Kosovo).
 There he graduated from the Josip Slavenski music school.
 He went on to study at the Sarajevo Music Academy, graduating in 1962 and specialising in music theory.
 He furthered his studies at one of the oldest conservatories in Germany, the Staatliche Hochschule für Musik und Darstellende Kunst Stuttgart, specialising in composition under the noted professor and composer, Milko Kelemen.

 Koci also studied under Toma Prošev at the Music Academy in Skopje and was awarded his master of arts by Zija Kučukalić in Sarajevo.

 As a German government DAAD scholarship holder he continued his specialisation at the Hochschule für Musik Hanns Eisler in Berlin in his main field of interest, instrumental music.

 Just after his studies, Koci worked at an electronic studio running three programmes for Radio Belgrade, with composer Vladan Radovanović.